thelink2012/dotfiles/README.md

 ## xbindkeysrc

- - **alsa-utils** is required for the mute and volume media buttons.
+ - **pulseaudio** is required for the mute and volume media buttons.
  - **playerctl** is required for the play/pause media button.
  - Taking print screens calls `~/bin/takeshot`.
 See its requirements for details.